|Ordered||23 Dec 1939|

 15 Nov 1942

-Aircraft attack, aircraft shot down:British Hudson (500 Sqdn RAF/S, pilot F/O Mick A. Ensor)
+Aircraft attack, aircraft shot down:British Hudson bomber (500 Sqdn RAF/S, pilot F/O Mick A. Ensor)

 One of the depth charges dropped by the aircaft exploded on contact with the boat, crippling the aircraft and forcing the crew to bail out.
 Only the pilot and one crewman were rescued by the British sloops HMS Erne and HMS Leith.
-U-259 was lost in this attack.
+U-259 was sunk.

 1 recorded attack on this boat.